Another Word For POSITIVE_INFLUENCE

 negative

-Adjective : Not positive nor neutral.
+Adjective : Not positive or neutral; bad; undesirable; unfavourable.

-Adjective : (mathematics) Of a number: less than zero
+Adjective : (mathematics) Of a number: less than zero.

 old